 - Batters run in pairs to avoid ‘sacrifice’ runs where the non-striker has been sold down the river by a suicidal call from the striker – striker to be dismissed if the non-striker is run out.

-- Fielders to bowl ‘until the batter gets a free walk’ – to encourage the bowlers to attack the stumps.
+- Fielders to bowl ‘until the batter gets a bye’ – to encourage the bowlers to attack the stumps.

 - Introduce target zones for ‘safe passage’ – hit the ball to a specified area (‘back over the bowler’s head’, or link in to a stroke that has been practiced earlier in the sessions), and the batter has immunity to walk to the non-striker’s end, and cannot be run out on that delivery.